Copa Truck: History

-The first, and most obvious, is the height: while a standard truck measures 3.6 meters, Copa Truck vehicles are much lower, at about 2.5 meters.
-Another big difference, of course, is the power: 1,000 horsepower, twice that of an average transport truck.
+The first is the height: while a standard truck measures 3.6 meters, Copa Truck vehicles are much lower, at about 2.5 meters.
+Another big difference is the power: 1,000 horsepower, twice that of an average transport truck.
 The brakes are also different, with pads capable of withstanding braking at speeds over 200 km/h.
-And let's not forget the tires, with a special shape and pressure, lower and rounded than those of a road vehicle, to increase grip.
+And also the tires, with a different shape and pressure, lower and rounded than those of a road vehicle, to increase grip.